 Note: To use the widget, you must have already login to the app or at least saved the login details once from the main app login screen.
 If the widget cannot find any saved preferences it will state Login and open the main application.

 We usually find the SSL OpenVPN protocol to be very resilient, however, it can be blocked on certain network and/or mobile data connections.
 If you’re having problems, try and test the VPN with the alternate protocols given and on a different network and if it still fails, please use the inbuilt contact form by clicking on the Contact Us option and fill in the required details in the email.

 Note: We are aware that the new update does not work as well on some older devices, notably Samsung devices and android TV-box.
 In this case, kindly try connecting to our service via our PPTP or L2TP VPN by referring the instructions from the links below:

-Alternatively, you can install the OpenVPN connection suing a3rd party app by Arno Schwabe following the steps from our Knowledge Base article linked below:
+You can also setup the OpenVPN connection using the generic OpenVPN app from the Play Store by following the steps from our Knowledge Base article linked below: